Clara-Moraa/alx-pre_course/README.md

-This is a non-empty README.md file in the root directory
+This is the README.md file in the repository root directory.